Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: Key Steps and Core Guidelines

-To address the requirements and challenges of Section \ref{Framework}, this section provides the key steps and core guidelines for implementing ECoTI for HDT, as illustrated in Fig. \ref{Frameworks}, consisting of component selection, tactile information encoding and decoding, edge computing and collaborative processing, auxiliary decision, and diverse feedback and evaluation.
+To potentially tackle the requirements and challenges stated in Section \ref{Framework}, we provide the key steps and core guidelines for implementing IC-HDT-ECoTI, as illustrated in Fig. \ref{Frameworks}, consisting of component selection, tactile information encoding and decoding, edge computing and collaborative processing, auxiliary decision, and diverse feedback and evaluation.